10 Facts About The Chinese Garter Snake

 Oocatochus rufodorsatus is a species of many names, including Chinese corn snake, Chinese garter snake, red-backed ratsnake, and Chinese frog-eating snake.
 All have some truth – this species does eat frogs, it does have a red back, and it does inhabit China.
 The confusion stems from the fact that this snake is an oddball on the evolutionary tree, with no close living relatives.

-It’s the sole member of the Oocatochus family, and is technically part of the ratsnake family, yet is the only ratsnake to lay live young.
-Its behaviour is more like the garter snakes of the USA, being a semi-aquatic water lover which preys on frogs and has a humble personality.
-It’s believed that despite their lack of relation, the two are filling the same ecological niche.
+This snake is the sole member of the Oocatochus family, and is technically part of the ratsnake family, yet is the only ratsnake worldwide to lay live young.
+Its behaviour is more like the garter snakes of the USA, being a semi-aquatic water lover which preys on frogs and has a docile personality.
+It’s believed that despite their lack of relation, the two are filling the same ecological niche, just in different locations.

 Oocatochus rufodorsatus is an anomaly in the snake world, yet is a common snake in its east Asian ranges.
 It alternates between ponds and the dry land next to them, occasionally climbing trees to bask in warmth.
 With their bright orange patches, it’s easy to spot a Chinese garter snake weaving through a pond, patrolling its domain.
 They sometimes rest on floating water plants, and are only found in rural spots, never towns or cities.